mdh266/SQLLane/README.md

-# A Trip Down SQLane: Tips For SQL and Spark
+# A Trip Down SQL Memory Lane: Tips For SQL and Spark
 --------------------------------------------

 ### About